Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Methodology

 To examine the connection between the locations of TBs and the area of the PIL, we use LoS magnetic field data to generate masks around the PILs, as in the case of AR 11429 shown in Fig.~\ref{fig:sdo_mag} (magnetogram) and Fig.~\ref{fig:sdo_photosphere} (1600\,\AA), following the methodology presented in \citet{schrijver_characteristic_2007}.
 LoS magnetograms are sufficient here since we restrict our analysis to ARs within central meridian distances of $\pm 45\degree$ as mentioned in Section~\ref{sec:data}.

-We define a region called the polarity inversion area (PIA), which encompasses the PIL and extends into its immediate surroundings by $8"$ (16 SDO/HMI pixels).
-The value was chosen empyrically to allow a good overlap between both polarities of the AR magnetic field.
+We define the PIA as the region which encompasses the PIL and extends into its immediate surroundings by $8''$ (16 SDO/HMI pixels).
+The value was chosen empirically to allow a good overlap between both polarities of the AR magnetic field after multiple tests.
 The broader PIA provides a useful indication of where magnetic reconnection associated with the PIL takes place, and thus, where TBs are most likely to occur.
 The PIA detection algorithm operates by generating two masks based on where the absolute value of the magnetic field exceeds a preset threshold of $\pm 150$~G \citep{schrijver_characteristic_2007}.
-These masks are then dilated by 16 pixels ($9.6''$), and the regions where the two expanded masks overlap identify areas where opposite polarities are sufficiently close to each other, thereby defining the PIA.
-An example of the resulting PIA mask is shown for AR 11429 in Figure~\ref{fig:masks} and represented by the red contour over the LoS magnetic field and the 1600\,\AA\ image.
+These masks are then dilated by 16 pixels ($8''$), and the regions where the two expanded masks overlap identify areas where opposite polarities are sufficiently close to each other, thereby defining the PIA.
+An example of the resulting PIA mask is shown for AR 11429 in Figure~\ref{fig:masks} and represented by the red contour over the LoS magnetic field (Fig.~\ref{fig:sdo_mag}) and the 1600\,\AA\ image (Fig.~\ref{fig:sdo_photosphere}).
 Additionally, another mask, that of the entire AR, is also derived from HMI magnetograms.
 This AR mask, shown with orange contour in Figure~\ref{fig:masks}, highlights areas with magnetic field strength of over $30~\si{G}$ (see Fig.~\ref{fig:sdo_mag}) to ensure that only stronger than quiet-Sun fields are associated with the AR.
 This mask is then applied to the corresponding AIA observations (for example, see Fig.~\ref{fig:sdo_photosphere} for its application in the 1600\,\AA\ data) to isolate magnetically active areas relevant to our study through visual inspection.
 The value of $30~\si{G}$ was empirically chosen so as to separate quiet-Sun from active-region fields.

-By combining the detected 3-$\sigma$ brightenings with the PIA observations and the AR mask, the resulting datasets are shown in Figure~\ref{tab:multi wavelengths}.
+By combining masks of the detected 3-$\sigma$ and power law threshold brightenings with the PIA observations and the AR mask, the resulting images are shown in Figure~\ref{tab:multi wavelengths}.
 This figure presents a combined view of multi-wavelength observations for both the flare-imminent phase of AR 11429 and a random, non-flaring phase of AR 13186, in terms of TBs and their spatial relation to the PILs.